 If you purchased a timeshare and feel you were pressured into the deal or have since determined that it does not fit into your budget, you can cancel the purchase, but you’ll need to act quickly.
-The amount of time you have to cancel the purchase (called the rescission period) depends on your state’s laws and typically is only a few days.
+The amount of time you have to cancel the purchase (called the rescission period) depends on state law and typically is only a few days.

 Read on to learn more about state timeshare cancellation laws and how to cancel a timeshare purchase if you decide you want to get out of the deal.
 (Learn more about timeshares in our Timeshares & Timeshare Foreclosures topic area.)

 People often go to a timeshare presentation with the hope of walking away with a free appliance or other gift, but by the end of a presentation, they feel pressured and worn down by the sales pitch.
 As a result, sometimes people sign a timeshare purchase contract even though they had no intention of buying a timeshare when they first walked into the meeting.
 If this has happened to you and you act quickly, you can cancel the purchase.

 Timeshare purchasers have the right to rescind (cancel) the contract within a certain time period pursuant to state law.
 State laws provide a minimum number of days for the rescission period, usually between three and fifteen, and often require that the right to cancel be included in the contract.
 (Also, individual contracts may provide for longer cancellation periods.)
 This right is non-waivable, which means that the seller cannot ask or require you to give up this right.

 The first step in cancelling a timeshare purchase is to figure out the rescission period.
 Here are few examples of the various rescission periods in different states.